anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 <h3>7.
 Avoid Checking if a Variable is True</h3>

-A traditional way that coders are used to while looking for an empty variable is to compare them with *None*.
-While this does make sense, but a little tweak can help you get some bump up in the performance of your application.
+A traditional way that coders are used to while looking for an empty variable is to compare them with None.
+While this does make sense, a little tweak can help you get some bump up in the performance of your application.
 How would you achieve this?
-Instead of comparing an object with *None* to check if it is empty or not, you can simply pass it as the only thing in the condition check.
+Instead of comparing an object with None to check if it is empty or not, you can simply pass it as the only thing in the condition check.

 Here is a small implementation to help you understand this.